mslisa/PoliticalInsights/README.md

 ### Overall
 * C - LM Low Priority d3 reaction? - Can we make graph points "jump" to new position?
+* S - SM - Save new images for the methodologies page after updates to graph.
+* S - LM - figure out what's going wrong with menu.

 ### Top of page
 * C - SM - Make address bar constant so you can switch addresses.

-### Effectiveness
-* C - SM Dynamic text below graph - Add data table below graph

 ### Bipartisan
-* C - SM Bottom of to-do list - The lack of hover for this graph was interpreted as something was broken.
+* C - SM Low Priority - The lack of hover for this graph was interpreted as something was broken.

 ### Financial
-* C - SM Dynamic text below graph - Add data table below graph
+* C - SM Add the dashed lines to graph

+### Twitter
+* S - LB - Clean up numbers and text in wordcloud
+* C - LB - Figure out why trumr28 is showing up

 ## Potential updates for future
 * Update ranking on effectiveness so large numbers are in anticipated area.
 Right now rank 1 being furthes from axis crossing is unintuitive.